mortalis13/List-Folders-Node/README.md

     throw new RangeError(`Invalid parsingMode option

-then go to `node_modules/jsdom/lib` and edit `jsdom.js`: replace backticks with single quotes.
+then go to `node_modules/jsdom/lib` and edit `jsdom.js` and replace backticks with single quotes.

 b) PHP version problems with encoding (russian/spanish) seem to not appear in Node.js version.